 Paul Belleflamme is professor at UCLouvain.
 He is attached to the Center for Operations Research and Econometrics (CORE) and to the Louvain School of Management (LSM), where he teaches courses in the fields of Industrial Organization, with a special focus on the digital economy.
 Read more

-Alain Strowel serves as professor at the Saint-Louis University (Brussels) and the UCLouvain, and teaches as well at the KULeuven and the Munich Intellectual Property Law Center.
-His courses cover copyright, media and design law.
-He is also avocat at the Brussels bar.
-More info & contact
+Alain Strowel serves as professor at the UCLouvain and Saint-Louis University (Brussels), and teaches as well at the Munich Intellectual Property Law Center.
+His courses focus on copyright and new technologies, media and information law.
+He is also avocat at the Brussels bar since 1988.

 Carlotta Mariotto is currently a PhD student under the supervision of Marianne Verdier (Université Paris 2 Panthéon Assas) and Marc Bourreau (Télécom Paristech) at the center of Applied Economics CERNA at Ecole des Mines, Paris.
 Her thesis relates to the subject of innovation and regulation in the payment industry.
 She holds both Bachelor and Master of Science in Economic and Social Sciences (DES) from Bocconi University, Milan.

 Matej is currently studying joint post-graduate program of Hannover University and KU Leuven, specializing in IP/IT law and he is based in Brussels.
 He is a member of Slovak think-thank European Information Society Institute, which focuses on the intersection of law, technology and information society.
 He is a Free Software / Open Source enthusiast and also cooperates with Free Software Foundation Europe.